CSCfi/csc-user-guide/docs/cloud/pouta/accounting.md

 | Floating IPs | 0,2 BU / hour |

 Please note that virtual machines consume BUs regardless whether you are using them or not.
-This means that a shutdown or suspended virtual machine still consumes BUs.
+This means that a shut down or suspended virtual machine still consumes BUs.
 You can find more information about the different states of virtual machines and their BU consumption in [Virtual machine lifecycle](vm-lifecycle.md).
 The minimum accounting time for a